-The District's total net position increased \$16.2 million or 9% over the course of the year's operations.
+The District's total net position increased \$7.7 million or 4% over the course of the year's operations.

-The District's total revenues experienced a net increase of \$2.1 million or 3% during the year ended December 31, 2017.
-The primary reason for the net increase in total revenues was a net between the increase in water revenues, the decrease in groundwater banking revenue and decrease in prior year income.
-2017 was considered a water delivery year, which means that there was more water available for purchase by the District's landowners and also more water available for groundwater banking partners to bank within the District.
+The District's total revenues experienced a net decrease of \$10.7 million or 16% during the year ended December 31, 2018.
+The primary reason for the net decrease in total revenues was a decrease in water and groundwater banking revenues.
+2018 was an unusual water year, as the State allocation was only 35%; however, due to the wet year in 2017, some of our groundwater banking partners still had water available to deliver into the District which means that there was more water available for purchase by the District's landowners.

-The District's total expenses decreased \$0.9 million, or 1%.
+The District's total expenses decreased \$2.2 million, or 4%.

-The District's gross capital assets increased \$28.2 million, or 7%, during the year ended December 31, 2017 due to the purchase of land for development of a new water supply project.
+The District's gross capital assets increased \$8.4 million, or 2%, during the year ended December 31, 2018 due to several construction projects in process.